Chloroplatinic acid: Production

 Hexachloroplatinic acid may be produced via a variety of methods.
 The most common of these methods involves dissolution of platinum in aqua regia.
 Other methods include exposing an aqueous suspension of platinum particles to chlorine gas, or via electrolysis.

 When produced by the aqua regia route, hexachloroplatinic acid is thought to arise by the following equation:

 The resulting orange/red solution can be evaporated to produce brownish red crystals.
 Some authors suggest that hexachloroplatinic acid produced using this method is contaminated with nitrosonium hexachloroplatinate.
 Newer literature indicates that this is not the case, and that once the nitric acid has been driven off, samples prepared via this method contain no detectable nitrogen.

 Alternative methods have been investigated and described, often motivated by the avoidance of nitrogen contamination.

+Structure

+According to X-ray crystallography, hexachloroplatinic acid consists of octahedral PtCl ions linked by hydrogen bonding.
+The cubic array of these octahedra encase water molecules.

 Reactions

 When heated, hexachloroplatinic acid decomposes to platinum(IV) chloride.

 Applications

 Potassium determination

 Chloroplatinic acid was popularized for the quantitative analysis of potassium.
 The potassium is selectively precipitated from solution as potassium hexachloroplatinate.
 Determinations were done in 85% (v/v) alcohol solutions with excess platinate ions, and the precipitated product was weighed.
 Potassium could be detected for solutions as dilute as 0.02 to 0.2% (m/v).

 This method for determination of potassium was advantageous compared to the sodium cobaltinitrite method used previously, since it required a single precipitation reaction.
 Gravimetric analysis of precipitated products has been supplanted by modern instrumental analysis methods such as ion selective electrodes, flame photometry, ICP-AES or ICP-MS.